 So the question arises, Who is in control of the party administration?
 In the UK it is not Christians.
 So it is time to set up a Christian Party political administration that will address issues at the political level.

 Lobby groups are important and Christians have tended to use them to reach and influence politicians in several parties.
+Through them they hope to influence unsympathetic politicians to change the laws.
+How much better to have sympathetic Christian politicians in the first place?
 The difficulty nowadays is that there are not enough politicians who will listen even to these lobby groups, and if they want to, they are controlled by their party managers.
 Further, almost all political parties are happy to have a Christian section in order to attract the Christian vote, but it does not alter the secular ethos and policies of the party.

 A Christian Party is necessary

 This shows the necessity of having a Christian Party, to have a Christian Voice in public life and to provide the organisation for fighting elections and have Christian representation in parliament.

 Political party organisation is necessary for political life.
 When Chuka Umunna, tipped as a future leader of the Labour Party, abandoned Labour to form The Independent Group, which failed to win any seats in the May 2019 European Parliament election, he resigned from that Party and joined the Lib Dems.
 He gave as one reason that he had ‘massively underestimated’ the difficulty of creating a new party.
 If an MP with such a public profile discovered this at this late stage in his political career, we can understand and possibly forgive those Christians who think it should be easy to set up and sustain the Scottish Christian Party.